In Michigan, provisions relating to pardon and parole are provided under MCLS § 791.231 through MCLS § 791.246.

 The parole order must contain the conditions of the parole and shall specifically provide the proper means of supervision of the paroled prisoner in accordance with the rules of the bureau of field services.
 The order must also contain a condition to pay restitution to the victim of the prisoner’s crime or the victim’s estate if the prisoner was ordered to make restitution pursuant to the William Van Regenmorter crime victim’s rights act, 1985.
 The parole order may also require the parolee to pay a parole supervision fee or the minimum state cost, if the minimum state cost has not been paid.
 If the parolee is required to be registered under the Sex Offenders Registration Act, the parole order must contain a condition requiring the parolee to comply with that Act[v].

-A probation officer, a parole officer, a peace officer, or an employee of the department other than a probation or parole officer who is authorized by the director to arrest parole violators may arrest a paroled prisoner without a warrant and detain him/her in any jail in Michigan if such officer has reasonable grounds to believe that the prisoner has violated parole or a warrant has been issued for his/her return[vi].
+A probation officer, a parole officer, a peace officer of this state, or an employee of the department other than a probation or parole officer who is authorized by the director to arrest parole violators may arrest without a warrant and detain in any jail of this state a paroled prisoner, if the probation officer, parole officer, peace officer, or authorized departmental employee has reasonable grounds to believe that the prisoner has violated parole or a warrant has been issued for his or her return[vi].

 Within ten days after an arrest for an alleged violation of parole, the parolee is entitled to a preliminary hearing to determine the violation of parole.
 Prior to such hearing, the accused parolee has to be given written notice of the charges, time, place, and purpose of the preliminary hearing.